 All young people who attend our courses are directed to positive destinations after school such as college, university, and work experience.

-Our direction in this project is now to look at younger children aged P6-P7 pupils where we recognize there is a need for a more early intervention.
+Our direction in this project is now to look at younger children aged P6-P7 pupils where we recognise there is a need for a more early intervention.

 As this project is funded for, we are able to offer these services to schools for FREE.